PanosoikoGr/CloudTap/README.md

   - Extracts group memberships and attached/inlined group policies.
   - Extracts all versions of manahed policies

+- **SNS Discovery**
+  - Able to find SNS and subscribe to them
+  - List all SNS subscriptions

 - **Secrets Discovery**
   - Lists all secrets in AWS Secrets Manager.
   - Retrieves and prints contents of each secret securely.